passcod/DynWorker/README.markdown

     thread.destroy(true);

 You can destroy a Worker at any time.
-The first version will tell the worker to commit seppuku, while the second just guillotines them on-the-spot.
+The first version will tell the worker to commit seppuku, while the second just guillotines it on-the-spot.

 ---